 Grind and encapsulate

 Drying and grinding is something I do.
-To me it just makes sense that having part of the breaking up of the matter itself is already done and easier for the body to handle.
+To me it just makes sense that having part of the breaking up of the matter itself already done makes it easier for the body to handle.
 More than one person mentioned the efficacy of encapsulating powder.

 “Grind them into dust with a coffee grinder.
 Get gel cap stuffing tools and 000 gel caps.
 Filling a 000 cap as much as you can stuff it is within .05 of a half gram.
 I hate whole ones and have never had nausea issues this way”